 You know, is the Democratic Party going to accept Michael Bloomberg?

-You know, now we got another quote on uh blacks and Latinos.
+You know, now we got another quote on blacks and Latinos.

-They don't know how to behave in the workplace, according to Michael Bloomberg.
+They don't know how to behave in the workplace.

-That don't have jobs, don't have any prospects, don't know how to find jobs, don't know uh that they what their skill sets are, don't know how to behave in the workplace where they have to work collaboratively and collectively.
+There's this numerous cohort of black and Latino males aged, let's say, 16 to 25 that don't have jobs, don't have any prospects, don't know how to find jobs, don't know what their skill sets are, don't know how to behave in the workplace where they have to work collaboratively and collectively.

 I mean, the way he speaks with these broad sweeping generalizations, it's the same thing.